MathFftb/Git-NC-UI-Field_Testing_and_Neural-Coupling/README.md

 ## Language Used

 The experiment runs as a **Unity app**, using **scripts** written in **C#**.
 Notable libraries added to the basic **Unity** and **System** are:
-- **LabJack**, to communicate with the LabJack T7 device for data acquisition
+- **LabJack (1.23.0.0 file version plugin)**, to communicate with the LabJack T7 device for data acquisition
-- **XCharts**, for graph representation and visualisation of MVC
+- **XCharts 3.14.0**, for graph representation and visualisation of MVC
 - **WaveplusLab**/**WavePlus** to communicate with the data acquisition system for EMG and IMU

 ## Structure